sanyam121R/Terraform---cloudeq-training/Task 10 - Vpc, ec2 and s3 using modules/README.md

+# VPC EC2 and S3 using module in Terraform

+## Creating a full fledged Terraform project containing the following:
+    ** vpc
-#Creating vpc, subnets and ec2 in those different subnets(public and private)
+    ** multiple subnets(public and private) and
+    ** in those subnets we have ec2.